Preparatory Education

 - Pathway course package for the Software Technology Programme

-Once you’ve passed the courses, you’ll be guaranteed a place in the bachelor’s programme linked to the course package you’ve completed, starting the following autumn semester.
+Once you’ve passed the courses, you are guaranteed a place on the bachelor’s programme that is linked to the specific course package you’ve completed, with start the following autumn semester.

 Preparatory Swedish